aome510/aome510.github.io/content/about/index.md

 My current field of interest ranges from software development to robotics, automation, and embedded programming.
 I love building things and experimenting with new technology.

-My dream is to contribute to building a human-like robot that can make people's lives better.
+My dream is to contribute to building robots that can make people's lives better.
 I'm heavily inspired by my favorite childhood manga [Doraemon](https://doraemon.fandom.com/wiki/Doraemon_Wiki).

 ![Doraemon](doraemon.jpg)

-My motto is _never stop learning to become a better version of myself everyday_.
+My motto is _never stop learning to become a better version of yourself everyday_.

 > "Live as if you were to die tomorrow.
 Learn as if you were to live forever.”
 >